Opera Philadelphia

-Opera Philadelphia (prior to 2013 Opera Company of Philadelphia (OCP)) is an American opera company in Philadelphia, Pennsylvania and is the city's only company producing grand opera.
-The organization produces one festival in September (Festival O) and additional operas in the spring season, encompassing works from the 17th through the 21st century.
-The famed Academy of Music, the oldest opera house to be continuously in use for its original purpose within the United States, is currently the venue for three of the company's performances.
-The company is led by David Devan, who was appointed general director in 2011.
+Opera Philadelphia is an American opera company based in Philadelphia, Pennsylvania.
+Formerly known as the Opera Company of Philadelphia, the company is the only artistic company in Philadelphia that produces grand opera.
+The company produces one festival in September (Festival O) and additional operas in the spring season, encompassing works from the 17th through the 21st century.
+The company stages productions at Academy of Music in Philadelphia.

 History

 The Opera Company of Philadelphia was established in 1975 with the merger of the Philadelphia Lyric Opera Company (PLOC) and the Philadelphia Grand Opera Company (PGOC); two organizations which had competed with one another for many years.
 Adele W. Paxson, who headed the PLOC, was appointed the first president of the company's board, a position she held for many years.
 Max Leon, conductor and general manager of the PGOC, became the company's first general manager, and Carl Suppa became the company's first artistic director.
 All three individuals were largely responsible for arranging, planning, and executing the merger.
 In 1976 the company presented the world premiere of Gian Carlo Menotti's The Hero.

 At the end of the 1977–1978 season both Leon and Suppa left the company.
 As a result, J. Edward Corn was appointed the company's second general manager; subsequently Julius Rudel became an artistic consultant for the company.
 In 1980, Corn left the company to become the director of the National Endowment for the Arts' new opera and musical theater program.
 Margaret Anne Everett, the OCP's director of educational and community services since 1977, was initially appointed the company's acting manager and then officially became the company's third general manager.
 She remained in that position for fourteen years.

-In March 1990 Everett resigned from her post and Jane Grey Nemeth, the then director of the OCP's Luciano Pavarotti International Voice Competition, became the company's acting general director.
-In January 1991 the company named Robert B. Driver its general director.
-The company's management structure has changed several times during Driver's time with the company, he previously served as the title artistic director from 2000 to 2004 and general and artistic director from 2004 to 2009.
-On March 31, 2009 it was announced that Driver would return to the post of artistic director, and David B. Devan, the OCP's managing director since January 2006, would serve as the OCP's executive director.
+In March 1990, Everett resigned from her post.
+Jane Grey Nemeth, director of the OCP's Luciano Pavarotti International Voice Competition at the time, became the company's acting general director.
+In January 1991, the company named Robert B. Driver its general director.
+In March 2009, the company announced the return of Driver to the post of artistic director, and the appointment of David B. Devan, OCP's managing director since January 2006, as the OCP's executive director.
 Devan was appointed general director in February 2011.
+Devan announced that he will step down in June 2024.

-In 2013 the OCP renamed itself Opera Philadelphia and adopted a new logo.
+In 2013, the company renamed itself Opera Philadelphia and adopted a new logo.
+In August 2023, the company announced that Devan is to stand down as its general director and president on 31 May 2024, along with staff and expense reductions in the wake of the COVID-19 pandemic.
+In April 2024, the company announced the appointment of Anthony Roth Costanzo as its next general director and president, effective 1 June 2024.